Kidnapping of Charley Ross: Aftermath

 Two years after the kidnapping, Christian published a book on the case titled The Father's Story of Charley Ross, the Kidnapped Child in order to raise money to continue searching for his son.
 By 1878, the media interest in the case had begun to wane.
 To renew interest, Ross had the book reprinted and began giving lectures in Boston.

 Christian and his wife continued to search for their son until their deaths (Christian died in 1897 and his wife in 1912).
 They followed leads and interviewed over 570 boys, teenagers, and eventually grown men from around the world who claimed to have been Charley.
 All proved to be imposters.
 The Rosses eventually spent approximately $60,000 looking for their son.
-In 1924, newspapers began running stories about the case to coincide with the fiftieth anniversary of Ross's abduction.
+In 1924, newspapers ran stories about the case to coincide with the 50th anniversary of Ross's abduction.
 By that time, Walter was an adult and was working as a stockbroker.
-In interviews, he said that he and his three sisters still received letters from middle aged men claiming to be his brother.
+In interviews, he said that he and his three sisters still received letters from middle-aged men claiming to be his brother.